-Our Tasmanian adventures continued—see part one here—with a three hour drive to Pumphouse Point.
+Our Tasmanian adventures continued—see part one here—with a three-hour drive to Pumphouse Point.
 Last time I was in this area, The Pumphouse was just an idea making its way through the red tape of government bureaucracy.
 A lot has happened since then.
 Opening in 2016, the 1940’s industrial architecture stands resolutely on Lake St Clare, 500 metres out along the flume (walkway).

 We headed to the dining room for the first of our communal dining experiences.
 The food is supplied by Coal River Farm and offers a different menu each night.
 Think hearty roast lamb shank, crispy pork belly, grilled steak and poached salmon with vegetables and dessert.
-This was a good dining experience as we meet a range of interesting people over the three nights before making our way back to our cozy rooms.
+This was a pleasant dining experience as we meet a range of interesting people over the three nights before making our way back to our cosy rooms.

 The next morning we woke to spectacular views over the lake from the unique perspective of being on the lake.
 A crisp three-degree morning greeted us as we watched the sunrise over this magnificent landscape.
 After breakfast, we set off for a five-hour hike to Shadow Lake.
 Unlike most of the hiking I’ve done, The Pumphouse likes to ensure you’re adequately provisioned with freshly baked sourdough, a selection of Tasmanian cheeses, cured meats and olives making for a gourmet picnic stop.